 Music on the other hand, is speculated to have existed long before language.
 The earliest signs of music were found in Slovenia and France in the form of 53,000 year-old flutes made by Neanderthals out of animal bones.
 In human development, babies cannot speak without first learning language through communication, yet they appear to have inborn musical preferences, and respond to music while still in the womb.
-Vaneechoutte further observes the emergence of song before speech in children by use of melody.
+Vaneechoutte & Skolyes (1998) claim we can speak because our species first could sing, and therefore children still use melody as one of the most important clues to acquire spoken language.
 “All humans come into the world with an innate capability for music,” agrees Kay Shelemay, professor of music at Harvard.
 This inborn capability to process music may explain why no culture on earth has been found to be absent of music.

 The Relationship between Music and Language

 While many debate that music is clearly distinct from language, researchers at Georgetown Universal Medical Center have found evidence that music and language do indeed depend on some of the same brain systems based in the temporal lobes.
 This may be because both language and music share a lot in terms of their rich rhythmic and melodic structure, and their association with emotions.
 It is no wonder that musicians have shown to have a more developed left planum temporales and greater word memory.
 Music was what helped Thomas Jefferson complete the Declaration of Independence.
 He was said to play his violin when he could not figure out the wordings for a certain part, and doing so helped him articulate his thoughts into writing.